-3.3 Optical Network Power Consumption
+3.3 Optical Network Power Consumption Calculation

-Table 2 shows the assumed optical loss parameters for the modulators, demodulators, drop filters, and detectors, as introduced in [2].
-The modulation and demodulation energy is 150 fJ/bit at 10 GHz [2].
+Table 2 shows the optical loss parameters for the modulators, demodulators, drop filters, and detectors introduced in [2] and assumed in this work.
+The modulation and demodulation energy is $150 \, fJ/bit$ at $10 \, GHz$ [2].
 The laser power per wavelength and total laser power are calculated in Table 2 using the analytical models introduced in [10].
 Because the number of turned-off rings on a single optical path is high for a radix-64 crossbar, we limit the network to 16 DWDM.
 The total laser power in Table 2 includes the laser power for both data and reservation channels, plus the laser efficiency of 10%, so it is the wall plug power for the laser.
 The data bus is 300-bits wide.
-To calculate the total ring heating power we extend the method by Nitta et al. [15] by additionally accounting for the heating of the photonic die by the operation of the cores.
-We model the thermal characteristics of a 3D-stacked architecture where the photonic die sits underneath the logic die using the 3D-chip extension of Hot-Spot [20].
-When a workload executes, we calculate the ring heating power required to maintain the entire photonic die at the micro-ring trimming temperature during the entire execution.
-In addition, we account for the individual ring trimming power required to overcome process variations, as described in [10].

 Unfortunately, there is little consensus on the optical loss parameters used or projected in literature, as parameters exhibit a variance over 10x across publications.
-However, the optical components typically drive the design of an optical interconnect (e.g., lower DWDM minimizes off-ring through loss, and low-radix crossbars can be used to implement high-radix ones [18]).
-In either case, the fraction of laser energy that EcoLaser saves depends on the network utilization, not on the optical loss parameters, and the higher the total optical loss, the higher EcoLaser's impact would be.
+However, the design of an optical interconnect highly depends on the losses of the optical components used.
+If the off-ring through loss on the radix-16 crossbar was 10x higher (i.e., 0.1dB), the interconnect wouldn't employ 64-way DWDM, as this would increase the laser power to unsustainable levels.
+Rather, it would be optimized with a lower 6-way DWDM (using more waveguides), keeping the total optical loss (and hence laser power) the same.
+Similarly, if the optical components have a high optical loss, a high-radix crossbar (e.g., radix-64) could be better implemented by connecting multiple smaller crossbars (e.g., radix-16) as in [18].
+In either case, the fraction of laser energy that EcoLaser saves depends on the network utilization, not on the optical loss parameters.
+Moreover, the higher the total optical loss, the more power in absolute terms EcoLaser would save, which would have a higher impact on the performance of the processor if this power is given back to the cores.
 Thus, we remain conservative in our estimates of optical losses.